takoikatakotako/en.swiswiswift.com/content/post/2020-02-09/index.md

 +++
-title =  "SwiftUIでUICollectionViewのようにViewを並べる"
-url = "2020-02-09"
-date = "2020-02-09"
+title =  "Aligning Views like UICollectionView in SwiftUI" url = "2020-02-09" date = "2020-02-09"
-description = "SwiftUIでUICollectionViewのようにViewを並べる"
-tags = [
+description = "Aligning Views like UICollectionView in SwiftUI" tags = [
     "Swift", "SwiftUI"
 ]